gelpd/yote/README.md

 # yote 🐴
 <sub><sub>To yeet in past tense</sub></sub>

-Organize and write machine learning logs and metrics *easily*
+Organize and write structured machine learning logs and metrics *easily*

 ### Introduction
 Solutions for organizing and storing metrics for machine learning experiments is a pain.